microsoft/RTVS-docs/index.md

 **Q. What R interpreters does RTVS work with?**

-A. CRAN R, Microsoft R Open, and Microsoft R Server.
+A. CRAN R, Microsoft R Client, and Microsoft R Server.

 **Q. Where can I download these interpreters?**